basheewang/my_nvim/README.md

+# This is my onwer neovim config file based on NvChad 3.0.

+# Original README

 **This repo is supposed to used as config by NvChad users!**

 - The main nvchad repo (NvChad/NvChad) is used as a plugin by this repo.